timb-machine-mirrors/anarcat-feed2exec/doc/usage.rst

                         parameters using, for example ``{title}``
        --filter PLUGIN  filter feed items through the PLUGIN filter plugin
-       --mailbox PATH   folder to store email into, defaults to ``~/Maildir``.
+       --filter_args A  arguments passed to the filter plugin --mailbox PATH   folder to store email into, defaults to ``~/Maildir``.
        --folder PATH    subfolder to store the email into